-Designing the Value Gap into your physical store experience.
+Designing the value gap into your physical store experience

 What is a Value Gap?

-The Value Gap is a feeling you have when you perceive that you have got more value than you expected from a transaction.
+The value gap is a feeling you have when you perceive that you have got more value than you expected from a transaction.
 It’s the gap between shoppers’ expectations and reality.
-This feeling is the Holy Grail of the Smart Shopper mindset.
+This feeling is the Holy Grail of the smart shopper mindset.

-A smart shopper is traditionally defined as a consumer that does a significant amount of research before making a purchase.
+A smart shopper is traditionally defined as a consumer who does a significant amount of research before making a purchase.
 In reality, this isn’t a special type of consumer.
 We are all smart shoppers.
 This behaviour is motivated by an innate human desire to obtain the best value possible.
 It transcends all shopper profiles and all price points, as a person buying a luxury car from a dealership wants value just like someone buying shampoo from a discount store.

 The Value Gap and the physical retail store